SpongePowered/SpongeDocs/source/plugin/data/keys.rst

 In the third line, we offer data back to the data holder.
 We provide a ``Key`` denoting the current health and the before acquired maximum health, thus healing the data holder to full health.
-There are a variety of ``offer()`` methods accepting different parameter sets, all of which return a ``DataTransactionResult`` containing information if the offer was accepted.
+There are a variety of ``offer()`` methods accepting different parameter sets, all of which return a :javadoc:`DataTransactionResult` containing information if the offer was accepted.
 For now, we'll use the one accepting a ``Key`` and a corresponding value, but we will encounter more in the next pages.
 Since we already know that our offer of current health is accepted (as the data holder supports it), we can silently discard the result.

-It is also possible to completely remove data from a ``DataHolder`` using the ``remove()`` function.
+It is also possible to completely remove data from a :javadoc:`DataHolder` using the ``remove()`` function.
 Simply provide a ``Key`` representing the data you want removed.
-The following example will attempt to remove a custom name from a given data holder
+The following example will attempt to remove a custom name from a given data holder:

 .. code-block:: java